tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 Both fees depend on the redemption volumes, i.e. they increase upon every redemption in function of the redeemed amount, and decay over time as long as no redemptions take place.
 The intent is to throttle large redemptions with higher fees, and to throttle borrowing directly after large redemption volumes.
 The fee decay over time ensures that the fee for both borrowers and redeemers will “cool down”, while redemptions volumes are low.

 The fees cannot become smaller than `0.5%`, which protects the redemption facility from being misused by arbitrageurs front-running the price feed.
-The borrowing fee is capped at `5%`, keeping the system (somewhat) attractive for borrowers even in phases where the monetary is contracting due to redemptions.&#x20;
+The borrowing fee is capped at `5%`, keeping the system (somewhat) attractive for borrowers even in phases where the monetary is contracting due to redemptions.

 ### How can I earn money using Tenet Stablecoin Protocol?

 A simple way to use the Tenet Stablecoin Protocol to earn money is by depositing LSDC to the Stability Pool which will earn money from the following sources:

-1. Earn liquidation gains when unhealthy CLIPS have their debt repaid.&#x20;
+1. Earn liquidation gains when unhealthy CLIPS have their debt repaid.
 2. Earn TENET from the Native Rewards Pool based on Native Gauge voting.

 ### Can I lose my funds?